 Canterbury Museums and Galleries are all about wellness.
-We know that university isn’t easy for every student, and we’re kicking off a brand new volunteering project which is designed especially for students who have anxiety funded by the Museums Association Esme Fairbairn Collections Fund.
-The Esmée Fairbairn Collections Fund is run by the Museums Association, fundings projects that develop collections to achieve social impact.
+We know that university isn’t easy for every student, and at the start of a new academic year we’re reaching out on an ongoing volunteering project which is designed especially for students who are affected by anxiety.
+It is being funded by the Museums Association Esmée Fairbairn Collections Fund – a fund for projects that develop collections to achieve social impact.

 Since 2013, The Beaney House of Art & Knowledge has been working on projects to promote health and wellbeing.
 This includes becoming a national Happy Museum, winning The Collections Trust and Historypin Best Participatory Practice National Award for its Paper Apothecary Project and being invited to give evidence to the All Parliamentary Group on Arts, Health and Wellbeing Enquiry at The House of Lords.